vaiz777/todo-react-jsobject/README.md

-To Do List App React (V1)
+# To Do List App React Using JS Object

-To Do List App React JS by WebStylePress (Add, Edit, Update, Delete, Toggle Tasks)
+To Do List App React JS by Ipul (Add, Edit, Update, Delete, Toggle Tasks)

-How to Use
+## How to Use

-Clone or download repo NodeJS / NPM / Yarn should be installed in your PC
+Clone or download repo
+NodeJS / NPM / Yarn should be installed in your PC

-Open terminal or Git for Windows (Git Bash) Run these commands:
+Open terminal or Git for Windows (Git Bash)
+Run these commands:

-Install Dependencies
+### Install Dependencies

 yarn install

 OR

 npm install

-Run app
+### Run app

 yarn start

 OR